PC - Polycarbonate

 Water Absorption (24h)0.12–0.15%

-Self-extinguishing without additives (UL 94 V-2), with flame-retardant grades achieving V-0 at wall thicknesses as low as 0.5 mm
+Flammability classification achieved by flame-retardant grades at thicknesses as low as 0.5 mm.

 Applications